 Zambezi Cruise Safari: Something For Everyone

-There were about 20 people on our boat cruise on the Zambezi River and their ages ranged from 5 to 65 years old.
+There were about 20 people on our boat cruise on the Zambezi River, and their ages ranged from 5 to 65 years old.

-Considering we had an open bar waiting for us, we tucked into the booze to ensure we got our money’s worth, as it was a Zambezi sunset booze cruise after all!
 With a wide selection of beers, spirits, and soft drinks available, we didn’t have the stress of running short of the good stuff.

-The calm, tranquil waters of the Zambezi River were a drastic contrast to the thunderous noise of Victoria Falls which was only a few miles away.
+The calm, tranquil waters of the Zambezi River were a drastic contrast to the thunderous noise of Victoria Falls, which was only a few miles away.

-Crocodiles and hippos were out in full force and we were lucky enough to see many of these animals, as well as herons and other beautiful birds along the way.
-It was just like a wildlife safari but along the Zambezi River!
+Crocodiles and hippos were out in full force.
+We were lucky enough to see many animals, as well as herons and other beautiful birds, along the way.

-After witnessing the most beautiful sunset on our Vic Falls booze cruise, we headed back to the dock.
-Along with our new friends, we went out in search of a party in the townships…
+After witnessing the most beautiful sunset on our Vic Falls sunste cruise, we headed back to the dock.

-- Zambezi cruise costs: $40-$80 per person
+- Zambezi cruise costs: $70-$150 per person

 - Best time to go: Before sunset